Undergraduate students on our three Marine Biology degree programmes undertake work at the Dove during all three years of their time at Newcastle.

 During their final year, Stage 3, the amount of time students spend at the Lab will vary depending on the focus of their final year research project.
 It is used as a base for field study and collecting expeditions.
 The aquaria are used for holding and ongoing study of live marine animals, and these facilities are complemented by a range of ecology, physiology and microbiology research suites for project work.

-Postgraduate students gain their Environmental Research Skills at the Dove Marine Laboratory, as part of our Tropical Coastal Management and Consultancy (IMEC) MSc programmes.
+Postgraduate students gain their Environmental Research Skills at the Dove Marine Laboratory, as part of our Consultancy (IMEC) MSc programmes.
 Students develop further skills in planning and delivering biological surveys in the field and cover statistical analysis of ecosystem data in our teaching suite.
 The Lab also supports postgraduate students on the IMEC MSc who undertake the Marine Consultancy module, by offering a research facility for their MSc research projects.